-1. The library will cultivate a print and digital collection to better serve the educational, cultural and enlightenment needs of the community.
+Goal: The library will cultivate a print and digital collection to better serve the educational, cultural and enlightenment needs of the community.
 (Priority Area I)

-- The Library will increase digital library collections (Ongoing) - Explore costs and acquire collections for digital magazines (ex: Zinio), digital music (ex: Freegal), streaming video and possibly OverDrive Advantage to enhance eBooks and downloadable audiobooks. - The Library will maintain and invigorate the library's print collection (Ongoing) - o Use the CREW method to withdraw old materials based on currency, accuracy, condition, popularity and obsolete formats if applicable. - Acquire new materials to meet the library's educational and enlightenment mission and provide timely access to library customers. - The Library will restructure existing print Spanish language materials (Spring 2016) - Withdraw existing Spanish collection of materials and purchase new materials to reestablish this collection for both the native Spanish speaking community, as well as English as a Second Language Learners - 2.
-The Library will continue to expand and diversify its educational, cultural and enlightenment classes and workshops for adults, teens and children.
-(Priority Area II, III)
+- The Library will increase digital library collections (Ongoing) - Explore costs and acquire collections for digital magazines digital music and streaming video. - The Library will maintain and invigorate the library's print collection (Ongoing) - Use the CREW method to withdraw old materials based on currency, accuracy, condition, popularity and obsolete formats if applicable. - Acquire new materials to meet the library's educational and enlightenment mission and provide timely access to library customers. - The library will add circulating tablets to the collection for public use.

+Goal: The Library will foster an organizational culture of education and innovation through professional staff development.
+(Priority Area I, II, III)